 'Navalny' director says Russian opposition leader's spirit is unbroken

-Director Daniel Roher first thought of making Alexei Navalny of his latest documentary, when he was in Vienna, Austria with Christo Grosev, an investigative journalist.
+Director Daniel Roher first thought about making Alexei Navalny the subject of his latest documentary, when he was in Vienna, Austria, with Christo Grosev, an investigative journalist.

 Navalany began his presidential campaign against the Kremlin in 2016.
-The campaign did not lead to Navalny securing the executive chair, but he continued to organize nationwide "anti-Putin" protests.
+The campaign didn't lead to Navalny securing the executive chair, but he continued to organize nationwide "anti-Putin" protests.
 On Aug.
-20, 2020, Navalany was poisoned with Novichok — a chemical that disrupts the nerves' ability to send messages to organs.
+20, 2020, Navalany was poisoned with Novichok, a chemical that disrupts the ability of nerves to send messages to organs.
 Russia has never confirmed the nerve agent exists.

-Grosev, a Russia investigator with Bellingcat, was attempting to discover who poisoned the opposition leader, and Roher said Grosev informed him he may have a lead on the culprit.
+Grosev, a Russia investigator with Bellingcat, was investigating who poisoned the opposition leader, and Roher said Grosev informed him he might have a lead on the culprit.

 A week later, in November 2020, Roher went with Grosev to meet Navalny in Germany, where he was staying to recover from the poisoning.
 It was there that Roher said he made an "emotional pitch" to Navalny about a documentary on his recovery and eventual return to Russia.